rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 My web design process is different from other website designers in that I always maintain my focus on marketing and the actual performance of the site.
 My websites are custom built so they are fast, beautiful, mobile-friendly, and you enjoy long-term support in the way that best fits your needs (calls, texts, emails, or meetings).
 Instead of large upfront fees I do a low monthly subscription with no lock-in contract so your website evolves with your business and allows you to focus on what you do best.

-### Local SEO

-My local SEO process is different from other marketing companies in that it is affordable, has no lock-in contracts, and you receive clear monthly reports so you are always up-to-date on how the SEO efforts are improving your business.
-I have an open communication policy so you can contact me any time.
-My method is low-risk, allowing you to come and see for yourself.

 {{< /section >}}

 {{< section >}}